prashanth1k/levelup-your-sites-using-jekyll/book/preface.md

 Let me make one point clear at the outset - I am not inventing anything said in this book.
 In fact, you will come across theme help pages and instructions covering most topics discussed here.
 What is different is the effort to consolidate, provide themes and options, and get you all things needed in a concise format.

-The book is available at -
+The book is available at these locations-

-* Download PDF/EMOBI version of the book on [LeanPub](https://leanpub.com/levelup-your-websites-using-jekyll/)
-* Refer content at [GitHub](https://github.com/prashanth1k/levelup-your-sites-using-jekyll).
+* [GitHub](https://github.com/prashanth1k/levelup-your-sites-using-jekyll).
 You can copy any or all content from GitHub.
+* Download PDF/EMOBI version of the book on [Selz](https://selz.co/41h2dvHir).
+Appreciate your support.

 The book is and will be free till the end of universe.
 It is licensed under a Creative Commons Attribution 4.0 International License.
 You can contribute and make the book your own at the Github link provided above.Know all contributors who have made this book invaluable at https://github.com/prashanth1k/levelup-your-websites-using-jekyll/graphs/contributors.